 Helping a child with ADHD focus on school is an essential part of homeschooling.
 You can’t teach a child properly unless she is completely focused and willing to learn.
 We use these steps to prevent distractions for our ADHD girls:

-How to Prevent Emotion Overload when Homeschooling a Girl with ADHD
+How to Prevent Emotion Overload

 The impulsive side of ADHD means a girl with ADHD will be susceptible to mood swings.
 She will instantly feel completely happy, sad, angry, outraged, or silly- sometimes all within the same day.
 Use these tips for regulating your own emotions and setting the stage for emotion control.